English-Style Brown Ale

-The functional properties of brewing English-Style Brown Ale beers as descided by the Brewers Association.
-These guidelines reflect, as accurately as possible, historical significance, authenticity or a high profile in the current commercial beer market.
+These are the functional brewing properties of English-Style Brown Ale beers, as descided by the Brewers Association.
+These guidelines reflect, as accurately as possible, the historical significance, authenticity or a common profile in the current commercial beer market.

 The alcohol by volume is shows the amount of alcohol this style of beer should have.

 |4.2 - 6.0%|

 The International Bittering Units (IBU) scale is used to approximately quantify the actual (not perceived) bitterness of beer.